-Creative Placemaking is a participatory planning and development process that engages municipal leaders and residents in making decisions about how arts and culture can be used to make neighborhoods and towns more attractive, enjoyable, and prosperous places to live.
+Creative Placemaking is an inclusive participatory planning process that engages community members, municipal leaders and other local stakeholders in making decisions about how arts and culture can be used to make neighborhoods and towns more attractive, enjoyable, and resilient places to live.
 This creative, mutually beneficial work raises residents’ quality of life both socially and economically.

 Creative placemaking provides social benefits, because arts and culture speak to everyone, they evoke shared human emotion.
 Arts experience transforms peoples’ perception of being different into a recognition of being the same.
 This inspires mutual trust and understanding, unifying and strengthening community identity, pride, and loyalty.
 Levels of crime and delinquency are reduced.
 Engaged residents are motivated to become active citizens who participate regularly in civic and public events and who support local government by attending meetings and volunteering.